Latest updates on the coronavirus and heart disease

 Nicolas is an Assistant professor in Therapeutics at the University of Lorraine, Nancy, France.
 He is a clinical cardiologist specialized in heart failure, much involved in the Heart Failure outpatient clinic of the Nancy University Hospital.
 He has a special interest in the management of acute heart failure both during and after the initial hospital stay.
 He is also a clinical researcher in charge of the biostatistics and data-management division of the Clinical Investigation Center of the Nancy University Hospital.
 He holds both a Master in Epidemiology (Laval University, Québec, Canada) and a PhD in Biostatistics (Lyon University, Lyon, France).
 Nicolas works with Pr Faiez Zannad and Pr Patrick Rossignol who recruited him in 2012 when he switched his main clinical and research interest from interventional electrophysiology to heart failure.
 His main research interests are now focused on the diagnosis, risk-stratification and treatment of acute heart failure.
 Of note, the assessment and management of congestion is currently the core of his research work.
 Aside from his clinical and research activities, he regularly teaches clinical research and therapeutics to undergraduate and postgraduate students.

 Kamilu was born and grew up in Kano, a densely populated city in north-western Nigeria.
-He schooled at University of Jos, Nigeria, for his basic medical degree, and Imperial College of University of London for Post-graduate Diploma and MSc in Cardiology.
-He is also a third year Research PhD Cardiology student in Umea University, Sweden.
+He schooled at the University of Jos, Nigeria, for his basic medical degree, and Imperial College of University of London for Post-graduate Diploma and MSc in Cardiology.
+He is also a third-year Research PhD Cardiology student at Umea University, Sweden.
 Kamilu trained at Aminu Kano Teaching Hospital in Kano (Nigeria), University College Hospital in Ibadan (Nigeria), and University of Jos Teaching Hospital in Jos (Nigeria).
 He qualified as a Fellowship of West African College of Physicians (FWACP) in 2004, was awarded the FACC in August 2013 and FESC in Sept 2014.
-Kamilu has been dead of the Department of Medicine, Bayero University, Kano, Nigeria, and Aminu Kano Teaching Hospital, Kano, Nigeria, since May 2014 and was promoted to the position of Professor of Medicine at Bayero University, Kano, Nigeria, in October 2014.
-His research interests include peripartum cardiomyopathy, heart failure, hypertension, dyslipidaemia and right heart disease.
+Kamilu has been dead of the Department of Medicine, Bayero University, Kano, Nigeria, and Aminu Kano Teaching Hospital, Kano, Nigeria, since May 2014 and was promoted to the position of Professor of Medicine at Bayero University, Kano, Nigeria, on October 2014.
+His research interests include peripartum cardiomyopathy, heart failure, hypertension, dyslipidemia and right heart disease.

 Kazi is a general cardiologist and a cardiovascular health economist interested in understanding and improving long-term clinical outcomes among patients with cardiovascular disease in the United States and overseas.
 He is particularly interested in the optimization of health care expenditures to maximize societal value.
 For instance, how does one determine the “best” use for scarce resources when considering alternative diagnostic or therapeutic strategies for a given disease or a range of commonly encountered diseases?
 Rather than viewing optimization as a zero-sum game, can we develop creative ways (for instance, by exploring synergies within the system or using low-cost technologies) to enhance productivity and expand the pie?
 His recent work has involved the evaluation of novel diagnostic approaches, medical devices, drug therapy and genetic testing, and has included the creation of discrete-time Markov modeling, as well as the use of advanced statistical techniques for large observational datasets (Medicare, Kaiser, National Inpatient Sample).